 Also of interest is that Skippack has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.47% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Skippack telecommute to their jobs.
+Overall, about 15.47% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Skippack doesn't have a public transportation system that people use for their commute.
+Skippack is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Skippack in 2022 was $68,412, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $273,648 for a family of four.